 Abstract

 The base SHAKEN specification provides replay-detection mechanisms to identify cases where a malicious entity attempts to masquerade as another user by replaying parts of a legitimate INVITE request.
 However, these mechanisms don’t cover cases where the INVITE is replayed within the short time freshness window.
-This technical report describes how the mechanisms defined by draft-ietf-stir-passport-divert [Ref 4] can be integrated within the SHAKEN framework to close this replay attack window.
+This technical report describes how the mechanisms defined by RFC 8946 [Ref 4] can be integrated within the SHAKEN framework to close this replay attack window.

 Foreword